ErikEJ/SqlCeToolbox/README.md

 Download the latest version of the Visual Studio add-in (for both 3.5, 4.0 and SQLite) from  [Visual Studio Gallery] (https://visualstudiogallery.msdn.microsoft.com/0e313dfd-be80-4afb-b5e9-6e74d369f7a1/) - Or just install from Tools, Extensions and Updates in Visual Studio!

+You can download the latest daily build from [VSIX Gallery](http://vsixgallery.com/extension/41521019-e4c7-480c-8ea8-fc4a2c6f50aa/)

 You can also subscribe to the [latest build of the Master branch directly in Visual Studio](https://github.com/ErikEJ/SqlCeToolbox/wiki/Subscribing-to-latest-%22daily%22-build)

 Other downloads: [Standalone .exe for SQL Compact 4.0](http://sqlcetoolbox.codeplex.com/releases/view/104096) and [Standalone .exe for SQL Compact 3.5](http://sqlcetoolbox.codeplex.com/releases/view/104781)